Skip to main content

 I am very pleased to be joining the Commission.
 I hope that the work of mapping and measuring poverty in the county will produce valuable and useful data.
 This data will help organisations and individuals who are working to improve the lives of the residents of our county.

-The Cambridgeshire Poverty Strategy Commission is committed to understanding the full impact of poverty.
-We need your help.
+The Cambridgeshire Poverty Strategy Commission was committed to understanding the full impact of poverty.
+Community involvement played a key role in that work.

-Resolve Poverty, an independent research organisation is working alongside the commission.
-They gather lived experiences from people directly affected by poverty.
-These insights will help shape the commission’s recommendations.
-This will ensure that they reflect the real challenges facing Cambridgeshire’s residents.
+Resolve Poverty, an independent research organisation, worked alongside the commission to gather lived experiences from people directly affected by poverty.
+These insights helped shape the commission’s recommendations.
+It ensured that they reflected the real challenges facing residents across Cambridgeshire.

-Voluntary groups and organisations are also warmly encouraged to submit their own evidence.
-Your contributions are essential in building a complete picture of poverty in our county.
-They will help to ensure that the recommendations are informed by a wide range of perspectives.
+Voluntary groups and organisations were also warmly encouraged to submit their own evidence.
+Your contributions were essential in building a complete picture of poverty in our county.
+They helped ensure the recommendations were informed by a wide range of voices.

 Timeline